dotnet/corefxlab/docs/Span.md

 1. Enforcement of Stack-Only Type Restrictions

     Span\<T\> and ReadOnlySpan\<T> will be included in the set of built-in stack-only types.
-Any other struct containing one of these will be transitivelly considered a stac-only type.
+Any other struct containing one of these will be transitively considered a stack-only type.
 The compiler will error if a stack-only type is used in a disallowed context, e.g. used as a type argument, placed on the heap (boxed, passed to asynchronous call, used as a field of a class, etc.)

 2. Language Support for pinning